 Each of the attributes is either physical, social, or mental, and in those three categories, one is more of a ‘brute force” stat, one is more ‘finesse,’ and the third is resistance.

 Strength – Strength is used for the lion’s share of melee combat – all unarmed combat and combat with two-handed weapons (for example, a baseball bat or tire iron).
 Strength or Dexterity will be used for short-burst physical activity.
-Stamina can be used to resist some Animalism powers, and is important for one Blood Sorcery power.
+Strength can be used to resist some Animalism powers, and is important for one Blood Sorcery power.

 Dexterity – Dexterity is used for sneaking around (including Sandman Predator Pools).
 It covers trickiness of a physical sort (e.g., sleight of hand, pretending to eat).
 It is used for one-handed melee attacks (for example, a knife).
 It might be used for short-burst physical activity, but that also might be Strength (or Wits).
 Climbing and balance are based on Dexterity.
 Dexterity is used to ‘fake it’ when engaging in intimate activity with a mortal, and for some Celerity powers.